krishnactive/Surveys_App/README.md

-# SurveyNow – Full‑Stack Polling Application
+# SurveysApp – Full‑Stack Survey Application

-SurveyNow is a full‑stack web application for creating, sharing, and analyzing polls.
+SurveysApp is a full‑stack web application for creating, sharing, and analyzing polls.
 It consists of a **Node.js/Express** backend and a **React (Vite)** frontend.
 Registered users can create polls of various types, vote or submit responses, bookmark interesting polls, and export poll results to CSV or JSON.
 Authentication uses **JWT** tokens and optional **Google OAuth**; profile images and poll images are stored in **Cloudinary**.

 ---